 Welcome to CRI®’s Individualized Quality Control Plan (IQCP) Program.
 For healthcare professionals with key roles in providing effective and quality-driven laboratory medicine, the debate over laboratory procedures for Quality Control (QC) is familiar.
 Questions often include: How is QC defined?
 What guidelines should be followed for when and how QC should be performed?
 Do the physician’s office laboratory and hospital laboratory have similar QC requirements?

 Even though many labs implemented EQC without difficulty, there were a number of potential errors which could lead to inaccurate results that were not detected by the test system’s internal controls or by the EQC qualifying studies.
 Consequently, regulators and healthcare professionals began considering potential errors that may not have been addressed in the EQC process.
-As a result, CMS initiated the development of a new alternative QC policy, known as “Individualized Quality Control Plan” (IQCP).
-The goal: to allow healthcare professionals to identify, assess and mitigate potential errors that could occur in their laboratories, during all phases of specimen testing, in order to provide the most effective QC for the test.
+As a result, CMS initiated the development of a new alternative QC option, known as “Individualized Quality Control Plan” (IQCP).
+The goal: to allow healthcare professionals to utilize risk assessment to identify, assess and mitigate potential errors that could occur in their laboratories, during all phases of specimen testing, in order to provide the most effective QC for the test.